arharvey918/st-558-project-1/README.md

 ## Summarizing Data

-Once you have the functions to query the data, you should perform a basic exploratory data analysis.
-Not all things reported need to show something interesting or meaningful (i.e. graphs that show no relationship are fine) but you should discuss each graph (if you don’t know hockey, that is ok - simply discuss the graphs and summaries as best you can).
-A few requirements are below:

-– You should create a new variable at some point – You should create some contingency tables and numeric summaries by some of your categorical variables – You should create some plots (at least a side-by-side bar plot, side-by-side box plots, and scatterplots with coloring)
+Now that we have functions to pull the data, we can do some exploratory data analysis.
+We’ll start with some contingency tables and move on to graphs afterwards.

 ### Numeric Summaries